 - Tsearch_NB-IoT = 0 ms

-- TSI_NB-IoT = 8320 ms; it is the time required for receiving all the relevant system information as defined in TS 36.331 for the target NB-IoT FDD cell.
+- TSI_NB-IoT = 8320 and TBD ms; it is the time required for receiving all the relevant system information as defined in TS 36.331 for the target NB-IoT FDD and TDD cell, respectively.

-- TPRACH_NB-IoT = 80 ms; it is the additional delay caused by the random access procedure.
+- TPRACH_NB-IoT = 80 and TBD ms; it is the additional delay caused by the random access procedure for the target NB-IoT FDD and TDD cell, respectively.